Dempster Highway: The Wildest Solo Road Trip To The Arctic

 Drive with headlights on and keep your seat belt fastened.
 Avoid sliding on the loose road surface by eliminating sudden braking or steering.

-Most people drive the highway in July and August during the short arctic summer.
+Most people drive the highway in July and August during the short Arctic summer.
+September is the month to experience the spectacular autumn colours.
 Be aware that the long winter (October to April) requires additional precautions for travelling.

 Weather conditions along the Dempster and on the Beaufort Coast can change quickly at any time of the year.
 You might come across cold winds and snow in the mountains in the middle of summer.
-Bring along layered clothes, a warm jacket, good boots, hat and gloves.
+Bring along layered clothes, a warm jacket, good boots, a hat, and gloves.

 How long does it take?